aparis69/MarchingCubeCpp/README.md

 You can optionally enable double precision by defining MC_CPP_USE_DOUBLE_PRECISION before including the header.

+This work was motivated by this implementation of the marching cube: https://github.com/nsf/mc which gives a fully runnable example in OpenGL.
+I thought it could be heavily simplified and could make a good header only library.

 ## Use
 First define MC_CPP_ENABLE and then include MC.h in your project.
 Example:
 ```